 Historically, the role of counties has been to serve as an administrative arm of the state—maintaining records, providing courts and law enforcement, building roads, assessing property and collecting taxes, and conducting elections.
 Counties still perform these functions, as well as a growing list of other functions, under the supervision of various elected and appointed officials.

-Of the 39 counties, 33 "noncharter" counties operate under the commission form of government provided by state law.
-In these counties, all of the officials listed above are elected.
-Six counties (King, Whatcom, Clallam, Snohomish, Pierce and San Juan) have adopted "home rule" charters as provided for in the state constitution.
+Of the 39 counties, 32 "noncharter" counties operate under the commission form of government provided by state law.
+In these counties, all of the officials listed below are elected per RCW 36.16.030.
+Seven counties (King, Whatcom, Clallam, Snohomish, Pierce, San Juan, and Clark) have adopted "home rule" charters as provided for in the state constitution.
 Adoption of a home rule charter allows a county to choose a different form of government from the commission form specified by statute and to alter the status and functions of some of the county elected officials.
-In the six charter counties some of the elected positions listed above have been made appointive.
+In the seven charter counties some elected positions have been made appointive.

 Each of the sections below contains a brief description of the basic powers and duties of the top elected and appointed county officials.
 Relevant constitutional provisions, statutes and other helpful resources are also listed.

-Requirements for accurate and timely property value determinations and valuations consistent with applicable land development plans and regulations have made the county assessor's responsibilities increasingly complex.
+Requirements for accurate and timely property value determinations and valuations consistent with applicable land development plans and regulations have made the county assessor's responsibilities increasingly complex (see RCW 36.70B.230, 84.40.030, and 84.41.030).
 A taxpayer who disagrees with the county assessor's value determinations has a right to appeal the decision to the county board of equalization, which is basically the county board of property tax appeals.